chase-moskal/renraku/README.md

     async function makeMyFrontendSystem({greeter}: {

         // accept business logic,
-        // but you don't want to know if it's remote or local
+        // but you don't even want to know if it's remote or local
         greeter: Business<GreeterTopic>

       }) {